 \emph{$k \gg \sqrt{L}$ limit} -- From Eq.\eqref{eq:radius_of_wigner_semicircle_as_function_of_sigma}, at disorder strength $\sigma$, the bulk eigenvalues lie within $R(\sigma) =\pm 2 L \sqrt{\sigma^{2} + \mu^{2} \binom{L}{k}^{-1}}$.
 Let $\sigma_{c}$ be the disorder value at which the ground state enters the bulk, then using Eq. \eqref{eq:radius_of_wigner_semicircle_as_function_of_sigma} and \eqref{eq:extremum_eigenvalue}, we can write

 While this equation can be solved numerically for a given $L$ and $k$, here we are interested in the scaling of the critical disorder $\sigma_{c}$ with the system size $L$.
 Let us focus on the case of $k=L/2$ when $L$ is even and $k=(L - 1)/2$ when $L$ is odd.
 This choice of $k$ maximizes the binomial coefficient.
 When $k$ is odd, the energy spectrum has the maximum and the minimum eigenvalue at $-\mu L$ and $ \mu L$ respectively.
 The rest of the eigenvalues are concentrated around zero in the limit $L \to \infty$.
 When $k$ is even, the ground state energy (minimum eigenvalue) is at $\mu L$ with the rest concentrated around zero.
-Thus, in the limit of large $L$, we can approximate Eq. \eqref{eq:critical_disorder_exact_formula} by considering contributions only from the ground state
+Thus, in the limit of large $L$, we can approximate Eq. \eqref{eq:critical_disorder_exact_formula} as

 This gives the critical disorder strength for gap closing as

 In the thermodynamic limit, this yields a constant critical disorder $\sigma_{c} = |\mu|$.